awsdocs/amazon-redshift-management-guide/doc_source/options-for-providing-iam-credentials.md

   On Windows, in the **Amazon Redshift ODBC Driver DSN Setup** page, under **Connection Settings**, enter the following information:
   + For **Data Source Name**, enter ***your\-DSN***\.
 This specifies the data source name used as the ODBC profile name\.
   + For **Auth type**, do one of the following:
-    + For Ping Identity SSO configuration, choose **Identity Provider: Ping Federate**\.
+    + For Ping Identity configuration, choose **Identity Provider: Ping Federate**\.
 This is the authentication method that the ODBC driver uses to authenticate using Ping Identity SSO\.
-    + For Ping Identity PingOne SSO with MFA configuration, choose **Identity Provider: Browser SAML**\.
-This is the authentication method that the ODBC driver uses to authenticate using Ping Identity PingOne SSO with MFA\.
+    + For Ping Identity with SSO configuration, choose **Identity Provider: Browser SAML**\.
+This is the authentication method that the ODBC driver uses to authenticate using Ping Identity with SSO\.
   + For **Cluster ID**, enter ***your\-cluster\-identifier***\.
   + For **Region**, enter ***your\-cluster\-region***\.
   + For **Database**, enter ***your\-database\-name***\.